-Pulmonary tuberculosis is a contagious bacterial infection that pass through the air between people.
-When it affects the lungs, the medical name for this pulmonary tuberculosis.
+Pulmonary tuberculosis is a contagious bacterial infection that passes through the air between people.
+When it affects the lungs, the medical name for this is pulmonary tuberculosis.

-- Active TB - the bacteria do cause symptoms and can be transmitted to other.
+- Active TB - the bacteria do cause symptoms and can be transmitted to others.

 The following people are at higher risk of active TB or reactive TB

 - People with weak immune systems such as HIV/AIDS, chemotherapy, diabetes, or medicine that weak immune systems.

 Your risk of catching TB increases if you:

 - Are you around people who have tb